 Figure FRAMEWORK.1: Conceptual framework of the Specialist Homelessness Services Collection

 The data in this publication draws on the SHSC to describe the support provided to people who are experiencing homelessness or are at risk of homelessness.
 Data from almost 1,700 SHS agencies across Australia are provided directly to the AIHW every month.

 The data collected by agencies are based on periods of support provided to clients.
-Support periods vary in terms of their duration, the number of contacts between SHS workers and clients during the period, and the reasons that support ends.
-Some support periods are relatively short – and are likely to have begun and ended in 2020–21 – while others are much longer, many of which might have been ongoing from the previous year and/or were still ongoing at the end of 2020–21.
+Support periods vary in terms of their duration, the number of contacts between SHS workers and clients during the period and the reasons that support ends.
+Some support periods are relatively short – and are likely to have begun and ended in 2021–22 – while others are much longer, many of which might have been ongoing from the previous year and/or were still ongoing at the end of 2021–22.

 SHS agencies vary considerably in size, with some agencies assisting less than 100 clients per year and others assisting more than 1,500 people.
 Some agencies are represented by a larger ‘parent’ organisation while others are individual stand-alone agencies.
 The number of clients agencies assist (agency size) not only reflects the type and complexity of services provided, but also differing state and territory service delivery models.
 Agency size is also influenced by jurisdictional specific factors such as the size and geographical distribution of their population.
 Figure FRAMEWORK.3 illustrates the wide range in agency sizes in each state and territory.
-In 2020–21, almost half of all agencies assisted fewer than 100 clients (834 agencies or 49%).
-Agencies assisting a large number of clients (more than 1,500 in 2020–21) exist in all jurisdictions.
-Victoria had the most agencies of this size (23 agencies).
+In 2021–22, about half of all agencies assisted fewer than 100 clients (845 agencies or 50%).
+Agencies assisting a large number of clients (more than 1,500 in 2021–22) exist in all jurisdictions, except the Northern Territory.
+Victoria had the most agencies of this size (21 agencies).